-Your college applications are perfectly polished, and you are thisclose to the end of the college admission process...but not yet!
-You still need to decide when you’ll be sending in those apps.
-Because there’s a bunch of application deadline options out there to choose from.
+Your college applications are perfectly polished, and you're this close to the end of the college admission process...but not yet!
+You still need to decide when you’ll be sending in those apps, and there are a bunch of application deadline options out there to choose from.

-Here you’ll find a basic breakdown of college application deadlines.
-Keep in mind that they will vary from school to school, and you might also have different deadlines if you’re an international or transfer student.
-And to complicate things further, all of these deadlines are just for applications for admission too—your colleges might have different deadlines for their financial aid forms.
+Here you’ll find a basic breakdown of the five main college application deadlines.
+Keep in mind that these will vary from school to school, and you may also have different deadlines if you’re an international or transfer student.
+And to complicate things further, all of these deadlines are just for applications for admission—your colleges may have different deadlines for their financial aid forms.

 With Early Decision, you submit your application around November and usually get your decision by December.
 Though Early Decision deadlines have a similar timeline to Early Action (see below), it has one huge difference: they are binding.
-That means, by applying to a school Early Decision (and you would only apply to one school Early Decision), you are agreeing to enroll if you are admitted.
-If accepted, you must contact any other colleges you applied to and withdraw those applications.
-It’s not for the faint of heart—or the unsure applicant.
+That means by applying to a school Early Decision (and you would only apply to one school Early Decision), you are agreeing to enroll if you are admitted.
+If accepted, you must contact any other colleges you applied to and withdraw your applications.
+Early Decision is not for the faint of heart—or the unsure applicant.
 Only apply Early Decision if you are 100% sure the college is the one for you.

-Of the two most common early application options (with Early Decision), Early Action is the non-binding one, a.k.a. the less intense one.
-With Early Action, you also submit your application around November and usually get your decision by December.
-You can still apply to other schools.
+Of the two most common early application options (see Early Decision), Early Action is the non-binding one—aka, the less intense one.
+With Early Action, you'll also submit your application around November and usually get your decision by December, but you can still apply to other schools Early Action, and you don't have to commit to a school if you're admitted.
 Some schools also split these deadlines, with an "Early Action I" falling a few weeks before "Early Action II" (but still before Regular Decision deadlines).

 Related: The Pros and Cons of Applying Early

-Schools with rolling admission deadlines (also non-binding) accept applications until the programs fill up, often as late as April and through the summer.
-However, there is a chance of losing your spot if the class fills up, so it’s best not to wait too long.
+Schools with rolling admission deadlines (also non-binding) accept applications until their programs fill up, often as late as April and through the summer.
+However, there's a chance of losing your spot if the class fills up, and you could miss out on scholarship opportunities, so it’s best not to wait too long.
 (Many rolling admission schools recommend applying on the same timeline as their Regular Decision counterparts.)
-Also, some colleges with rolling deadlines will still have set admission deadlines for particular academic programs (such as physical therapy).
+Also, some colleges with rolling deadlines will still have set admission deadlines for particular academic programs (such as Physical Therapy).
 Again, check with your schools to be sure!